infix

 int new_val = 100;

-infix_status infix_write_global(infix_library_t *, const char *, const char *, void *)
+c23_nodiscard infix_status infix_write_global(infix_library_t *, const char *, const char *, void *, infix_registry_t *)

-Writes a value to a global variable in a loaded library.
+Writes data from a buffer into a global variable in a library.

-infix_status infix_read_global(infix_library_t *, const char *, const char *, void *)
+c23_nodiscard infix_status infix_read_global(infix_library_t *, const char *, const char *, void *, infix_registry_t *)

-Reads the value of a global variable from a loaded library.
+Reads the value of a global variable from a library into a buffer.

 Example 2: Aggregate (Struct) Variable